Series 6 — Episode 20

-Tennis rackets, diving gear and skis; Steed has prepared for a globe-trotting holiday.
+Tennis rackets, diving gear and skis; John Steed (Patrick Macnee) has prepared for a globe-trotting holiday.
 He checks he has his passport, tickets and money, has the lights out and paper cancelled.
-He rings the operator and has his 'phone calls diverted, plucks a carnation for his lapel and opens the front door, where he's knocked out by Proctor (Gary Bond).
+He rings the operator and has his phone calls diverted, plucks a carnation for his lapel and opens the front door, where he’s knocked out by Proctor (Gary Bond).

 Tennis rackets, diving gear and skis; Steed repeats all his actions until he finds the carnations are all wilted and goes to the front door.
-Tara's there this time and she's surprised to see him leaving for a holiday - she has a postcard he sent from Naples and tells him it's not October 14 but November 4.
-They check his luggage, which contains dirty shirts, souvenirs and a polaroid of Steed with a woman he swears he's never seen in his life.
-The operator rings back to says they've had the redirection in place for the past three weeks and Steed - and Tara - are concerned about him losing three weeks.
+Tara King (Linda Thorson) is there this time and she’s surprised to see him leaving for a holiday - she has a postcard he sent from Naples and tells him it’s not October 14th but November 4th.
+They check his luggage, which contains dirty shirts, souvenirs and a polaroid of Steed with a woman he swears he’s never seen in his life.
+The operator rings back to says they’ve had the redirection in place for the past three weeks and Steed - and Tara - are concerned about him losing three weeks.

 Tennis rackets, diving gear and skis; Steed repeats all his actions until he sees how dead the carnations are.
 The doorbell rings - it’s Tara and they’re both extremely worried about Steed’s repetition.
 He draws a sketch of the weight lifter and shows it to Meitner, who thinks it inhuman.
 He advises more rest - the more Steed worries about the memory loss, the harder it will be to recover, and prescribes a tranquiliser pill.
 Steed and Tara visit the forensics boffin, Travers (Ewan Roberts) who has found vine leaves, marble chips and mosquitoes that seem to prove the car has been in France and Italy, he even found Italian automotive paint on one of the rear wings where another car must have nudged his.
 Steed is baffles and repairs to his flat.
 A young lady arrives, Sally Unstrutter (Denise Buckley), who has come in search of him, racked with remorse for scraping his car with hers - in Fitzherbert Street, London!
 Steed is overjoyed and kisses her, promising to take her out to dinner.
 Tara drives him to Fitzherbert St and he finds a door knocker shaped like a Chinese face; he takes cover in a phonebox when a car pulls up and he recognises the girl from his ‘souvenir’ photo when she gets out, he rushes over to recheck the door, oblivious to the smiling Proctor them jogs around the corner to tell Tara.
 When they return, the door knocker is gone and the man who answers the door denies that a young woman recent entered.
 Tara thinks he might have been mistaken but Steed is convinced they saw him and resolves to keep investigating.
 Later, he and Tara make near-identical tape recorded reports, announcing their intention to enter the house in Fitzherbert Street that night.